 With many of the conventional visitor activities dormant (e.g. Broadway shows) or at best at partial capacity, we simply wanted to take some long outside walks and explore the feel of this great city at this unusual point in time, and to gauge what we might be comfortable again with in the future.

 Overall, the city feels like it’s slowly waking up from 2020 – but there’s still many things closed.
 Crowds were naturally far thinner than our visit in 2019, and many stores and venues are dormant.
 Museums like the Met are open, but you do need advance reservations.
-I wouldn’t necessarily recommend a long-distance trip to New York quite yet, but for us – where it was just a 3.5 hour drive from Greater Boston – it was a nice weekend excursion.
+I wouldn’t necessarily recommend a long-distance family trip to New York quite yet, but for us – where it was just a 3.5 hour road trip from Greater Boston – it was a nice weekend excursion.

 We planned the trip quite last minute – Thursday for a weekend trip, booking a hotel near Times Square (picked the Moxy because it had inexpensive rooms with 2 double beds), as well as a parking spot nearby on the SpotHero app.
 Hotel prices weren’t too high by “normal” NY standards.

 Re: covid logistics, we tried to minimize our risks by spending most of the time outside (easy because it was a beautiful weekend), dining only outside or in our hotel room, and by parking in a self-park garage (most garages in NYC seem to be valet-only, but SpotHero let us filter by self-park).
 We didn’t take taxis/ubers, but took a couple of subway rides, which are full of signs like the following: